Speaker

 Tórshavn, Faroe Islands

-OLAMUR: Low-trophic offshore aquaculture in Nordic multi-use contexts
+OLAMUR: low-trophic offshore aquaculture in Nordic multi-use contexts

 Øivind Bergh, Senior Scientist, Institute of Marine Research, Norway